All That season 5

-Longtime cast member Lori Beth Denberg left the series at the end of the previous season.
+Lori Beth Denberg left the series at the end of the previous season.
 Danny Tamberelli succeeded her in the Vital Information sketch, and Tamberelli was given a new set and a new desk unlike that of Denberg's Vital Information.

 Featured cast members Victor Cohn-Lopez and Zach Mclemore were both dropped from the show; producers then hired Nick Cannon and Mark Saul.
 This would be the final season for Kel Mitchell and Kenan Thompson.